 with Hong Zhao

 When members of a board of directors are distracted by outside obligations, they may be less effective in their advisory and monitoring roles.
 Prior research on the adverse effects of director distraction — largely focused on directors who sit on multiple boards — offers mixed evidence, presumably because these ‘‘busy’’ board members may also be particularly effective ones.
 We focus instead on time-varying attention shocks to independent directors who are primarily employed at outside firms.
 Using newly constructed data that links directors to their employers, we identify periods when poor performance at a director's employing firm may distract her from board service.
-We find that firms with distracted directors have lower performance and value, higher excess CEO compensation, reduced CEO turnover-performance sensitivity, lower quality earnings, and lower M&A performance.
+We find that firms with distracted directors have lower performance and value, higher CEO compensation, reduced CEO turnover-performance sensitivity, lower earnings quality, and lower M&A performance.
 These effects are driven by distracted directors who sit on relevant committees, and are stronger for small boards, where each individual director may be more important.
-Taken together, our evidence suggest that independent executive directors play an important governance role, but their effectiveness suffers when they are distracted by events at their employing firm.
+Taken together, our evidence suggests that independent executive directors play an important governance role, but their effectiveness suffers when they are distracted by events at their employing firm.